 Otherwise, there are also plenty of easy, family-friendly walking paths like the Valley Loop, which has picnic areas and scenic views of Yosemite waterfalls, the Merced River, and other wonderful sights!

 Yosemite Valley has some basic cafes and restaurants, but if you want more restaurant choices, there are lots of great options in the nearby towns of Mariposa, Oakhurst, and Groveland.
-Pete’s Place is a popular Greek-American diner in Oakhurst.

 The granite boulder and waterfall in Yosemite National Park in October.

-Photo: David & Intan of The World Travel Guy
+Photo Courtesy of David & Intan of The World Travel Guy

-• Where to Stay: The Yosemite Inn
+• Top Hotel Pick: The Yosemite Inn

 • Nearest Major Airport: Fresno Yosemite International Airport

-• Average Temperatures: 72°F // 41°F
+• Average Temperature: 72°F // 41°F

 Chicago is a fantastic destination to visit in October, offering a plethora of fun seasonal fall and Halloween events that cater to all ages.
 The city comes alive with activities such as pumpkin patches, corn mazes, and haunted houses that take place in various parks throughout the city.

 For those seeking more spooky thrills, Chicago ghost tours provide an opportunity to explore the haunted history of one of the most paranormal cities in the US.
 You can tour by bus, on foot, or even by segway.
-And don’t forget to explore the city to see the gorgeous fall foliage at popular attractions, like Millenium Park and Navy Pier.
+And don’t forget to explore the city to see the gorgeous fall foliage at popular attractions, like Millennium Park and Navy Pier.

 The Bean in Millenium Park in Chicago in October, surrounded by red fall leaves

-• Where to Stay: The Drake Hotel
+• Top Hotel Pick: The Drake Hotel

 • Nearest Major Airport: Chicago O’Hare International Airport (ORD) or Chicago Midway International Airport (MDW)

-• Average Temperatures: 61°F // 45°F
+• Average Temperature: 61°F // 45°F

 Aspen, Colorado, is an easy pick for one of the best places to visit in the USA in October.
-As the name suggests, the town’s Aspen trees come alive with vibrant golden hues that are stunning when viewed across the area’s majestic mountains.
+As the name suggests, the town’s aspen trees come alive with vibrant golden hues that are stunning when viewed across the area’s majestic mountains.
 In fact, the Maroon Bells Scenic Loop is particularly beautiful at this time of year, and arguably, one of the prettiest places in Colorado

 The massive mountain ranges with snow and yellow and green fall ground cover in Aspen, Colorado, in October.

-• Where to Stay: The Little Nell
+• Top Hotel Pick: The Little Nell

 • Nearest Major Airport: Denver International Airport

-• Average Temperatures: 59°F // 30°F
+• Average Temperature: 59°F // 30°F

 FAQs: Best Places to Visit in the USA in October